Tennessee Medicare Supplement Plans

 Traditional Medicare is Part A and Part B; combined beneficiaries will have access to inpatient and outpatient services.
 Deductibles and coinsurances are part of the coverage.
 This coverage doesn’t include prescriptions.

 Part D is prescription coverage.
-Some beneficiaries select Medicare Advantage (MA) plans to handle their Part A, Part B, and Part D benefits.
-MA is Part C coverage, this plan will replace Medicare.
+Some beneficiaries select Medicare Advantage plans to handle their Part A, Part B, and Part D benefits.
+Medicare Advantage is Part C coverage, this plan will replace Medicare.

 Then Medigap plans will fill the gaps of Medicare; paying the 20% and deductibles you’re otherwise responsible to pay.
 When combining Medigap with Part D, beneficiaries receive the most comprehensive coverage.